Iwontbecreative/the-right-price/README.md

-# the-right-price
+# The right price

-A model trained on TheFork which predicts what the price of menu items should be
+We trained a model on [Lafourchette](https://www.lafourchette.com/) restaurant data that predicts the price of an item based on its description.